MICHAEL HEATON AND JOSH RICHARDS

 Short Black and Sides, located on Labouchere Road, operated as a hair and beauty salon for the previous occupants before the men’s grooming business took over.

-The premises opened its doors in November as a barber shop as it awaited approval for a café from the City of South Perth.
+The barber shop opened in November as it awaited approval from the City of South Perth to operate also as a cafe.

 “It was already a salon beforehand so we could trade as a barber but to go ahead with the café licence we had to do it separately,” Ms Both said.